 British Standard 5867 applies to flame retardant testing for curtain fabric.
-The British Standard tests the flammability of the fabric.
+The British Standard tests the flammability of the material.
 It establishes whether flames reaching the lowest or highest edge of the material ignites and further spreads a fire.

 British Standard 5438 applies to the testing of fabrics for curtains, which hang vertically.
 BS 5852:2006 and 5867 are required by the second test within this standard.